Existence and Characterisation of Bivariate Bicycle Codes: Bivariate Bicycle codes

 Thus, for $n\to\infty$, we have a vanishing relative minimum distance regardless of the constructors. \end{proof}

 This definitely excludes BB codes from being asymptotically good, though we stress that the utility of moderately long codes is not affected, as we will see later on.
 This leaves the\textit{ open question} whether non-abelian group algebras may generate codes within the generalised bicycle ansatz that produce asymptotically good parameters, or parameters at least as good as those of BB codes.

+We note that these bounds are irrelevant for BB codes of moderate length.
+Theorem \ref{theorem:gen} only applies for $n\geq 8192$, and the bound is trivially satisfied up until $n\approx 4\cdot 10^5$.
 Nevertheless, we can still adopt BB codes as an interesting demonstration for practical near-term applications of quantum error correction.